kobmic/serverless-rps-lab/README.md

 * add resource **games** to your API
 * create method **POST** for this resource, choose integration type **Lambda Function** and select region and function **createGame**

+### Models and Mapping
+In API Gateway, you use models and mapping templatesto transform data from one schema to another.
+API Gateway uses the Velocity Template Language (VTL) and JSONPath expressions to define mapping templates.
+To learn more about models and mapping see [docs](http://docs.aws.amazon.com/apigateway/latest/developerguide/models-mappings.html#models-mappings-mappings)

 ### Test
 * in AWS API Gateway console click **Test** and enter example request body
 * if everything works deploy your API